xgi-org/xgi/docs/source/api_reference.rst

 .. note::

+   .. only:: stable_version

       This page describes release |version| of XGI.
 Find out more about this release and previous releases in the `release notes <https://github.com/xgi-org/xgi/releases>`_.

+   .. only:: dev_version

+      This page describes the latest XGI development with features that may not be released yet.
+To see officially released features, visit the `API reference <https://xgi.readthedocs.io/en/stable/api_reference.html>`_ for the most recent stable version.

 .. toctree::
    :maxdepth: 2